fkie/catkin_lint/README.md

 should  be addressed to improve the quality of the package.
 Many notices highlight violations of the recommendations and best practises from the Catkin Manual.

+## Contribution

+**catkin\_lint** is still under active development and lacks a number of features:

+* Unit tests with full coverage
+* Machine-parseable output format for easier scripting and IDE integration
+* Proper API documentation for lint checks
+* Check for missing source files in add_executable/add_library
+* Check proper usage of external libraries (e.g. Qt)
+* Support for CMake functions and macros

+If you would like to contribute, you are very welcome to do so.
+Please contact @roehling first to avoid any duplication of work.

 ## License